 A blood clot on or in the brain is diagnosed through an MRI or CT scan.
 A blood clot in the brain can block blood flow, causing a stroke.

-But not every blood clot results in a stroke.
+But not every blood clot in the brain results in a stroke.
 And not all strokes are caused by blood clots.
-About 20 percent are caused by aneurisms, which are bulges or weakness in the wall of a blood vessel.
+About 20 percent of strokes are caused by aneurysms, which are bulges or weakness in the wall of a blood vessel.

 Signs of a blood clot on or in the brain include:

 Clots in the veins of the legs or arms can break off and travel to the lung.
-The resulting pulmonary embolism can be fatal.
+The resulting pulmonary embolism can cause organ damage or leave to death.

 Seniors are at increased risk for pulmonary embolism.
 This is partly because they are less mobile.